-Massage Therapy Career Niche
+Choosing A Massage Therapy Career Niche

 Choosing A "Niche"

-Out of all the different types of massage therapy you have learned, choose the one that is most interesting and you would enjoy practicing on a regular basis.
+Out of all the different types of massage therapy you have learned, choose the one that is most interesting and what you would enjoy practicing on a regular basis.

-And take it a step beyond that.
+Then, take it a step beyond that.
 What type of massage do you see yourself growing your business with, marketing to potential clients, or maybe even learning advanced levels over a period of a few years?

 Or, what type of massage can you learn and then add your own techniques to make it a specialized "niche" that only you practice?